 Information about our remote education provision is published here.

 Our behaviour statement and policy, including our anti-bullying strategy, are published below.

 Pupil premium is funding to improve education outcomes for disadvantaged pupils in schools in England.
 Evidence shows that disadvantaged children generally face additional challenges in reaching their potential at school and often do not perform as well as other pupils.
 More information about pupil premium is available here:

-For the 2020/21 academic year the government provided additional funding following the coronavirus (COVID-19) lockdown.
-The purpose of the funding is to help children recover some of their lost learning from not being in school.
+The recovery premium is additional funding following the COVID-19 lockdown to help children recover some of their lost learning from not being in school.

 The PE and sport premium is additional government funding which we have used to make additional and sustainable improvements to the quality of the PE, physical activity and sport offered through our core budget.
 The documents below set out the funding we have received, how we have spent it, and the impact it has had.

 Sacred Heart is a very diverse, inner-city school.
 The proportions of our children who are from minority ethnic backgrounds, have English as an additional language, or are known to be eligible for free school meals are all well above average.

 The Equality Act 2010 makes it unlawful to discriminate against anyone because of age, gender, race, disability, religion or belief, sexual orientation, gender reassignment and pregnancy or maternity (the protected characteristics).
 It placed a duty on public bodies to have due regard to the need to:

 - Eliminate discrimination and other conduct that is prohibited by the Act,

 - Advance equality of opportunity between people who share a protected characteristic and people who do not share it,